BenjaminBrady/jamutils/README.md

 # jamutils
-A set of core utilities written in the C99 standard
+A set of core utilities written in the C99 standard.

 # Abstract
 They are highly minimalist by virtue but flags will be added for